opentelekomcloud/terraform-otc/README.md

 **provisioner**

-This based on the minimal example, showing the usage of Terraforms provisioner to execute commands and deploy files on the created instances.
+This based on the minimal example, showing the usage of Terraform's provisioner to execute commands and deploy files on the created instances.

-An example on how to use the object storage that is included in OTC by utilizing the AWS provider.
+An example on how to use the object storage included in OTC by utilizing the AWS provider.

 **full**